KyoriPowered/adventure-docs/source/platform/spongeapi.rst

 Adventure provides a platform for SpongeAPI 7 for *Minecraft: Java Edition* 1.12.
 For SpongeAPI 8 and up (targeting *Minecraft: Java Edition* 1.16.4), Adventure is the native text library, so no platform is needed.

-To get started using this platform, add the artifact to your build file:
+To get started, add the artifact to your build file by first adding the repository:

-First, add the repository:

 .. tab-set::